lucask07/open_covg_daq_pcb/README.md

 * Copy and past the schematic components that were copied in the layout.

 #### Autorouter and Fanout
 Use fanout for VDD and GND to planes.
 Select 'fanout signal' so that the fanout does not do all the signals on the IC.
 To ripup all signals type into the command line 'RIPUP ;'

+#### Netclasses
+Found that the same net will have be in the list of nets for netclasses in the netclass selection dialog.
+Note that this does not mean that this net is unconnected between sheets (it is connected).

 **Autoplacement:**

-ULP called N_group-aps_v4.ulp places a group of parts on the board as selected in the schematic.
+ULP called N\_group-aps_v4.ulp places a group of parts on the board as selected in the schematic.
 This placement is based on the positioning in the schematic so is not a complete solution but it does help reasonably segregate the parts.
 A scale factor of 0.3 works reasonably well, this sets the scaling of distance in the board with respect to the distances in the schematic.

-**Design Rules for SMT component placement**
+#### Design Rules for SMT component placement

 Besides that the safe spacing between pads shouldn't be connected for a short distance, the maintainability of vulnerable components should be also considered.
 Generally speaking, the assembly density should meet the following requirements: